camunda-academy/enrico-test/en/lessons/exercise-2/lesson.md

 Move the rules accordingly to the Risk Level Decision:

-- For a Credit Score less than 80.0 the Risk Level is `"high"`
+- For a Credit Score less than 80.0 the Risk Level is `high`
-- For a Credit Score greater than or equal to 80.0 and less than 95.0 the Risk Level is `"medium"`
+- For a Credit Score greater than or equal to 80.0 and less than 95.0 the Risk Level is `medium`
-- For a Credit Score greater than or equal to 95.0 the Risk Level is `"low"`
+- For a Credit Score greater than or equal to 95.0 the Risk Level is `low`

-As per the Car Loan Granting Decision Table the Risk Level input options should now be `"low, medium or high"`.
+As per the Car Loan Granting Decision Table the Risk Level input options should now be `low, medium or high`.
 These new input options should replace the old numeric entries based on the Risk Level Decision range and previous exercise.

 ### Test it